" onload="document.getElementById('Slide6').focus();" >

 To make life easier so you can focus on your important work, we've taken the sensor and put it onto a breakout PCB along with support circuitry to let you use it with 3.3V (Feather/Raspberry Pi) or 5V (Arduino/ Metro328) logic levels.
-Additionally since it speaks I2C you can easily connect it up with two wires (plus power and ground!).
+Additionally, since it speaks I2C you can easily connect it up with two wires (plus power and ground!).
 We've even included SparkFun qwiic compatible STEMMA QT connectors for the I2C bus so you don't even need to solder!
+QT Cable is not included, but we have a variety in the shop.
 Just wire up to your favorite micro and you can use our CircuitPython/Python or Arduino drivers to easily interface with the DPS310.

 Product Dimensions: 25.5mm x 17.7mm x 4.6mm / 1.0" x 0.7" x 0.2"